schabluk/demerzel/README.md

 # Architecture

-The system has a layered structure, with clear separation between Presentation Layer, Business Logic, and Persistency Layer.
+The system has layered structure, with clear _Separation of Concerns_ between Presentation Layer, Business Logic, and Persistency Layer.

 ![Application layers](images/application-layers.png)

 ## Front End

-The Front-End code is isomorphic, meaning, it will run on both, the client and the server.
+_Note_: The Front-End code is isomorphic, meaning, it will run both, on the client and on the server side.

-_Note_: For a complete list of technical requirements for a Web Application, follow the [Front End Checklist](https://github.com/thedaviddias/Front-End-Checklist).
+_Note_: For a complete list of technical requirements, follow the [Front End Checklist](https://github.com/thedaviddias/Front-End-Checklist).

 ### User Interface

+UI components are build entirely with [React.js](https://reactjs.org) _library_, and because React is not opinionated about the application's structure, the [Next.js](https://nextjs.org) _framework_ is used to enhance the project with a proper architecture, and to enable server side rendering (SSR).

+#### Pages

+#### Layout

+The [page layout](packages/webapp/layout/Layout.jsx) is constructed with [CSS Grid](https://developer.mozilla.org/pl/docs/Web/CSS/CSS_Grid_Layout), as a native browser solution for responsive grid layout system.

 #### Styling